 "Jorgensen walks readers through the history of humanity's interaction with radiation. . . .
 [Strange Glow] is a solid, accessible work, but perhaps its most beneficial aspect is that Jorgensen equips readers with enough knowledge to make their own risk assessments, whether it is of a potential medical diagnostic test or a particular consumer decision."--Publishers Weekly

-"In this spirited, thorough investigation into radiation, molecular radiation biologist Jorgensen . . . delivers narrative science at its best, providing a propulsive story, each piece building on the next in a series of progressive revelations. . . .
+"Narrative science at its best . . . a propulsive story, each piece building on the next in a series of progressive revelations. . . .
 A seismic piece of scientific inquiry, top shelf in narrative style and illumination."--Kirkus, starred review

-"A long overdue and successful attempt to rationalise an emotional subject by telling its story in very human terms."--Dominic Lenton, Engineering & Technology
+"Strange Glow isn't about lessening what is largely a sensible fear, but about removing some of the mystery and misunderstanding. . . .
+This is a long overdue and successful attempt to rationalise an emotional subject by telling its story in very human terms."--Engineering & Technology News

 Table of Contents